 Students in per credit fee programs register only in those semesters in which they are taking courses or working on other requirements, such as a project or field exam.
 A student in a per-credit fee program who does not register in at least one of three consecutive semesters is considered to have withdrawn from UFV.

-Graduate students may audit graduate courses, with permission of the instructor, senior supervisor and graduate program chair of the student's department/school provided there is space in the course after students taking the course for credit have registered.
+Graduate students may audit graduate courses, with permission of the instructor, senior supervisor, and graduate program chair of the student's department/school.

 Prior to registration, the student and instructor must agree on the requirements for auditing the class.
 These requirements must include regular attendance at class meetings, completion of readings and participation in class activities.
 Course fees for an audit may apply.
 Audited courses will not count toward degree requirements.
 Such audits are recorded as AU on the student’s transcript.